 (Although this mainly applies to apartments and flats, it’s also worth mentioning that houses can also be owned as a leasehold.)

-While AirBnB has a great bank of advice and guidance about how to meet its hospitality requirements for guests, unsurprisingly it has far less information about how to make sure you can let out your apartment or flat to begin with.
+While AirBnB and others like Vrbo or Agoda have great advice pages and guidance about how to meet its hospitality requirements for guests, unsurprisingly it has far less information about how to make sure you can let out your apartment or flat to begin with.

-As a leaseholder, your ownership details and terms of your use of your apartment or flat are set out in a lease and you are, in effect, a tenant – even if you own the property.
+As a leaseholder, your ownership rights and the obligations imposed for your use of your apartment or flat are set out in a lease and you are, in effect, a tenant – even if you own the property.
 As the Landlord may be a company or someone not directly involved in running the property, a Management Company can be appointed to ensure things run smoothly and address any concerns you and your fellow tenants may have.

 Almost all leases will include a covenant that sets out what use can be made of the apartment.
 A covenant is a binding, enforceable agreement.
 The main purpose of such a covenant is to stop apartments being used as offices or business premises that could disrupt other nearby owners.